xiix0/scam/README.md

-Good news.
-Ten weeks from Friday will be a pretty good day.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.